nordicopen/easee_hass/README.md

 ## Translation
 We are using [Lokalise](https://lokalise.com/login/) to handle submission of translations.
 They provide us with an amazing platform that is easy to use and maintain.

-To help out with the translation of Easee integration [click here](https://app.lokalise.com/public/3637181265197452b3dc34.70096810/).
-If you are asked to login it is normally easiest to use Log in with GitHub".
+To help out with the translation of the Easee integration [click here](https://app.lokalise.com/public/3637181265197452b3dc34.70096810/).
+If you are asked to login it is normally easiest to use "Log in with GitHub".

 If you want to add a new language, please open an issue here in this repo.